grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 ## Summary

 That was a long ride, wasn’t it?
 I hope that this chapter gave you some understanding of how different TDD styles came into existence and why I use some of the techniques I do (and how these techniques are not just a series of random choices).
 In the next chapters, I will try to introduce some more techniques to help you grow a bag of neat tricks -- a coherent style.

+[^mocks-are-not-stubs] One of such articles can be found at http://martinfowler.com/articles/mocksArentStubs.html